A mother’s touch . . .This is one of all time highest hits on my blog. With 3.14 today, I thought I would re-posted it with some updates.

-On March 14, I was able to spend a day that was almost heaven.
+(Out of the vault) – On March 14, I was able to spend a day that was almost heaven.
 Or at least what I hope heaven is like.
 I was within arms distance of both my mother and my daughter.
 When you live on different continents, this is special.
 This means we were able to hug each other if we wanted to hug each other.
-We were able to look into each other’s eyes and we could see each other’s smiles.
-With all the news and concerns about the sandwich generation, sometimes we forget we are very lucky to be able to share the aging of a parent with our own children, their grand children.
-As my daughter, Jackie says, “This is what old age should look like and I hope I get to share it with you.”
+We were able to look into each other’s eyes, and we could see each other’s smiles.
+I am sad that this is no longer possible.

 Celebrate Pi Day!
 Pi is the ratio of the circumference of a circle to its diameter.
-Math enthusiasts around the world celebrate pi day on March 14th.
+Math enthusiasts around the world celebrate Pi day on March 14th.
 William Jones first used the symbol for pi in 1706.

 Pi = 3.1415926535

 The first Pi Day was in 1989 and created by Larry Shaw.
 He worked in the San Francisco Exploratorium as a physicist and had coworkers march around a circular space and then let them eat pie.
 They still celebrate Pi day at the Exploratorium.
-Musician Michael Blake performed a one-man symphonic ode to pi by assigning notes and chords to each digit, and then playing it to 31 decimal places on ten different instruments.
+Musician Michael Blake performed a one-man symphonic ode to pi by assigning notes and chords to each digit and then playing it to 31 decimal places on ten different instruments.
 The result is a catchy yet haunting tune that is bound to top the pi charts.